 First, I added MORE veggies to the original recipe, because, well, VEGGIES.
 Next, I began omitting the potatoes when we went Paleo.
 I’ve made it with several different meat options; just bacon, bacon and sausage, just sausage, or some leftover ham during the holidays.
 My latest version has no cheese since I’m avoiding most dairy.
 No matter which version you make, it’s sure to be a crowd pleaser.
 This is my current go-to version.

 This is the perfect recipe for Sunday brunch, Christmas breakfast (our tradition), or to make ahead for quick-and-easy breakfasts for the week.
 While on The 21-Day Sugar Detox, this has been a great option for my husband and I. Let me know what you think!

-8 slices of pasture-raised bacon, cooked and chopped
+- 8 slices pasture-raised bacon cooked and chopped

 - 1 can diced green chilies

 - 2 bell peppers diced

 - ½ tsp granulated garlic

 Optional Ingredients (add any or all of these to tweak the recipe)

 - 1 cup ham cooked and coarsely chopped